Mack Ray Edwards

-Mack Ray Edwards (October 17, 1918 – October 30, 1971) was an American child sex abuser and serial killer who molested and murdered at least six children in Los Angeles County, California, between 1953 and 1970.
-Sentenced to death, he died by suicide by hanging in his prison cell.
+Mack Ray Edwards (October 17, 1918 – October 30, 1971) was an American child molester and serial killer who molested and murdered at least six children in Los Angeles County, California, between 1953 and 1970.
+Sentenced to death, he hanged himself in his prison cell.

 Biography

 Early years

-Mack Ray Edwards was born in Montgomery County, Arkansas, on October 17, 1918, and moved to Los Angeles County, California in 1941.
-In 1942, Edwards joined the United States Army Corps of Engineers and served as a combat engineer, trained in the use of heavy equipment.
-He married Mary Howell in 1946, and the couple relocated to California.
-Between 1950 and 1957, he resided in the cities of Pico Rivera, El Monte, and Azusa in Los Angeles County.
+Edwards was born in Montgomery County, Arkansas, on October 17, 1918, and moved to Los Angeles County, California, in 1941.
+The year following his arrival in Los Angeles County he joined the United States Army Corps of Engineers and, trained in the use of heavy equipment, served as a combat engineer.
+He married Mary Howell in 1946.
+Between 1950 and 1957, Edwards resided in the cities of Pico Rivera, El Monte and Azusa in Los Angeles County.
 He kept horses and allowed neighborhood youths to ride them.
 He also took local children camping.

 In the 1950s, Edwards joined the International Union of Operating Engineers (IUOE).
 As a heavy equipment operator contracted by the California Department of Transportation (Caltrans) and other agencies, he worked on freeway construction sites in the 1950s and 1960s, driving backhoes and other equipment.
 In the 1960s, Edwards moved to Ralston Avenue in Sylmar, Los Angeles, with his wife and two children, both adopted.

-Criminal acts
+Criminal acts and suicide

 Edwards sexually molested and murdered three children from 1953 to 1956; he molested and murdered three more in 1968 and 1969.
 He later stated that all of his crimes were motivated by a desire for sex.
 The body of one of Edwards's victims was found underneath the Santa Ana Freeway, and he claimed to have disposed of others under the Ventura Freeway.